pythoninchemistry/intro_python_chemists/content/intro.md

-This is an open-source project to develop an introductory textbook covering all aspects of Python programming for chemistry students (or all career positions).
+This is an open-source project to develop an introductory textbook covering all aspects of Python programming for chemistry students (at all career positions).

 ## Recognizing contributors